sarvesh371/python-api-pytest/README.md

 5. Run test using pytest command and tests directory

     `pytest tests`
+6. Get Allure report by running

+    a. run `allure serve` to get the allure report on localhost

+    b. run `allure generate` to generate a allure report and it will be saved under /allure-report

 **Project Structure**
 1. base - It contains all the common functions and workers functions